sunil-sunny/A2_Sai_Sunil_Menta/README.md

 ```

--  The code in [Form Validation - Angular](https://angular.io/guide/form-validation)  was implemented by adding validations to the field as formcontrol in component.ts files and is accessed in component.html
+-  The code in [Form Validation - Angular](https://angular.io/guide/form-validation)  was implemented by adding validations to the field as form-control in component.ts files and is accessed in component.html
 file with form control name required.

 ### searchdoctor.component.html && searchdoctor.component.html